2005 Red Lake shootings: Red Lake High School shooting

 Weise then drove his grandfather's squad car to Red Lake Senior High School where he arrived two minutes later at 2:49 p.m. and rammed the vehicle into the school building.
 As he entered the school through the main entrance, he encountered two unarmed security guards manning a metal detector.
 Weise shot and killed security guard Derrick Brun with the shotgun, while the other security guard, Leann Grant, escaped without injury, warning students and teachers to take cover.
 Weise proceeded into the main corridor of the school and wounded English teacher Neva Rogers who was pushing a computer cart and conversing with students in the hallway.
 The students scattered and Rogers ran to knock on Missy Dodd's classroom door.
 She was let in and initiated lockdown procedures, turning off lights, locking the door, and ushering the students under the tables.

 Not long after Neva Rogers entered Missy Dodd's room, at 2:51 p.m., Weise shot out the glass panel next to the classroom door, reached his arm through, unlocked the door, and stepped into Dodd's study hall.
 There were fifteen students and three adults in the room.
 Neva Rogers began to pray, crying "God be with us!"
-Weise shot her in the head several times, killing her instantly.
+Weise shot her once in the head using the Glock handgun, killing her instantly.

 Weise then told students, "If any of you believe in God, now would be a good time to call in a favor."
 Weise approached a group of students, asking, "Do you guys believe in God?"
-One student, Chon'gai'la Morris replied no, and his life was spared.
-The rest of the group said nothing, and as a result were shot at.
-Weise then turned and asked other students the same question; those who replied in the affirmative or hesitated to answer were wounded or killed.
+One student, Chon'gai'la Morris replied no, and Weise passed over him.
+The rest of the group remained silent, and as a result were shot at.
+Weise then turned and asked other students the same question; those who replied in the affirmative or hesitated to answer were wounded or killed, while those who denied believing in God were left uninjured.